MotorStorm (video game): Downloadable content

 and North America, an add-on was made available on the PlayStation Network in June.
 This free download, when used in conjunction with the 1.2 update, unlocked a time-trial mode.
 In this mode, players were able to select a track and vehicle to race around and achieve the best time.
 When online, players could upload their best times to see where they rank in a global leaderboard.
 There was also the ability to download the "ghosts" of best laps of other players, including the creators and race against them.

 Later in September in Europe, a second add-on was made available for purchase on the PlayStation Network, called the Coyote Revenge Weekend VIP Pass (named Revenge Weekend in North America).
 This download, when used in conjunction with the 2.0 update, unlocked the Coyote Weekend mode.
 This allowed players to access an additional three tickets, combining nine races (four races each in the first and second tickets and one final race in the third ticket).
 The races were unlocked sequentially and via player success in preceding races.
-The mode is called Coyote Weekend because the track Coyote Revenge features predominantly, and the races were presented as happening over a weekend festival over Saturday and Sunday.
-Out of the nine races, the Coyote Revenge track was featured five times, with various new routes and short-cuts.
+The mode is called Coyote Weekend because the track Coyote Revenge features predominantly, and the races were presented as happening over a weekend festival on Saturday and Sunday.
+Out of the nine races, the Coyote Revenge track was featured five times, with various new routes and shortcuts.
 Four other tracks were also featured in the Coyote Weekend festival.
-The download also included two new vehicles, a bike, an ATV and a bonus vehicle that could be accessed on successful completion of the races.
+The download also included two new vehicles, a bike, an ATV and a bonus vehicle that could be accessed upon successful completion of the races.
 There was also a vehicle pack available on the PlayStation Network, that included a rally car which looks very similar to a DeLorean and a Big Rig which is based on a prison bus, and new livery skins known as Numskull Helmets and Big Blue Bunny.